4D BIM (Building Information Modeling)

 4D BIM building information modeling timeline

-Time-related information is associated with different components of an information model in 4D BIM.
+Credit: https://www.united-bim.com/what-are-bim-dimensions-3d-4d-5d-6d-7d-bim-explained-definition-benefits/Time-related information is associated with different components of an information model in 4D BIM.
 Details on the lead-time, building, and installation period, curing and drying allowances, sequencing, and interdependencies with other areas could be included for a given element or work area.
 Planners can easily construct correct project programs based on one dependable source of federated data with this data included.
 The graphical representations of the various activities and elements within those programs can be readily linked.
-The addition of time-related attribute data allows for the creation of 3D representations of a project’s progress, demonstrating how it will be built and how the structure and surrounding site will seem at each step.
+The addition of time-related attribute data allows for the creation of 3D models of a project’s progress, demonstrating how it will be built and how the structure and surrounding site will seem at each step.
 It improves site efficiency.

-2. Better team collaboration and communication
+2. Facilitate better team collaboration and communication

 6. Quality improvements